-An MRI report will accurately show the cause of your sciatica pain and will help your physician determine the best course of treatment for you.
-Depending on the severity of your condition, you might be recommended to begin with conservative treatment, such as physical therapy or stretches, or to undergo surgical treatment.
+An MRI report will accurately show the cause of your sciatic pain and will help your doctor determine the best course of treatment for you.
+Depending on the severity of your condition, you might be recommended to begin with conservative treatment, such as physical therapy or stretching exercises, or to undergo surgical treatment.

 Many patients will begin to treat sciatica pain with conservative therapies.
-Conservative treatments include any type of treatment that is not surgery, and range from pain medication to exercise.
+Conservative treatments include any type of treatment that is not surgery and range from pain medication to low-impact exercise.
 The most common forms of conservative treatment for sciatica pain include:

 - Chiropractic care

 - Yoga or Pilates

 Most mild cases of sciatica will respond well to conservative therapies.
 However, if you have tried conservative treatment for several weeks or months and have found no lasting relief, it might be time to consider a surgical treatment option.

 At Laser Spine Institute, we offer two types of minimally invasive surgery to treat sciatica — minimally invasive decompression surgery and minimally invasive stabilization surgery.
 Our minimally invasive procedures offer patients a safer and effective surgical alternative to traditional open back surgery with a lower risk of complication.^

 During our minimally invasive decompression surgery, a portion of the bone or disc impacting the sciatic nerve would be removed through a less than 1-inch incision in the lower back.
 The procedure would not impact any surrounding muscles, allowing our patients to experience a shorter recovery time^ than patients who undergo traditional open back surgery.